luizantoniona/eeg-epileptic-seizure-detection/README.md

 | CHBMIT | CNN | Time | 5 | 0.876 | 0.876 | 0.876 | 0.876 | 0.876 | 0.876 | 0.876 |

 ## Pre-processing

-The pre-processing step is segmented into two different phases: one for generating segmented domain data and the other for preparing the data for training, validation, and testing.

 ###  Generate segmented data: